 partition - You can divide a hard drive into multiple physical sections called partitions with the fdisk command.
 Each partition can contain multiple logical drives.
-You must format each logical drive with the format command peripheral - An internal or external device, such as a diskette drive or keyboard, connected to a system.
+You must format each logical drive with the format command.

 PCI - Peripheral Component Interconnect.
 A standard for local-bus implementation.